jacoby/jacoby.github.io/_drafts/2019-07-20-playing-with-windows-terminal.markdown

 ![Dotty Me](https://jacoby.github.io/images/dotty-me.jpg)

-But, of course, you want to see the text _over_ your image, so `backgroundImageOpacity` is a float between 0 and 1 setting how much is there.
+But, of course, you want to see the text _over_ your image, so `backgroundImageOpacity` is a float between 0 and 1 setting how much is there, which allows you to read text over it.

 Valid `cursorShape` values are bar, emptyBox, filledBox, underScore, and vintage.
 [Thanks, Donovan Brown!](http://donovanbrown.com/post/Cursor-shapes-for-new-Windows-Terminal/).